-ID 678

-Manager McEnroe, Harvey

-Handler Opened Speed, Jane 11/06/2014

-Consequence (current) Major - 4

-Likelihood (current) Certain - 5

-Risk level (current) Extreme Risk

-Risk level (Target) High Risk

-Rating (current) 20

-Description IF the Trust fails to meet the constitutional reporting standards of RTT and cancer waiting targets THEN this could result in poor patient outcomes, poor patient experience, damage the Trust's reputation and reduce its income.
+ID Manager 678 Manager Handler McEnroe, Harvey Speed, Jane Opened 11/06/2014 Consequence (current) Major - 4 Likelihood (current) Risk level (current) Certain - 5 Extreme Risk Risk level (Target) High Risk Rating (current) 20 Description IF the Trust fails to meet the constitutional reporting standards of RTT and cancer waiting targets THEN this could result in poor patient outcomes, poor patient experience, damage the Trust's reputation and reduce its income.
 Controls in place All patients being prioritised for access based on the national priority codes rather than waiting time alone to ensure patients are safely managed while waiting.
 Review of waiting time on a weekly basis including the weekly PTL, daily review of IHU waits and Trust capacity.
 Remedial action plans are in place for all divisions to reduce the number of patients waiting over 40 weeks.
 The theatre transformation plan is delivering performance and productivity improvements with trajectory to return to 5.5 theatre model by September 23. (achieved as per plan) Harm reviews are in place and take place at 35 and 52 weeks.
 Action is now being taken to reduce patients above 40 week in line with national programme for recovery.
-These Patient Safety Initiatives (PSI) are focused on clearing +40 week waiting, these commenced on the 17/09 and will run for 3 months.
+These Patient Safety Initiatives (PSI) are focused on clearing +40 week waiting. these commenced on the 17/09 and will run for 3 months.
 15.11.23 PSI lists now embedded within the divisions.
 Positive impacted on patients over 52 weeks and improvements in patients over 40 weeks.
 Dedicated operational support for cancer pathway.
 14.02.24 PSI lists continue albeit at a slower rate that Q4 2023/24.
 17.05.2024 Additional weekly scrutiny of waiting lists has been introduced, Chaired by the COO.
 Focus patients over 52 weeks and 40 weeks.

-Risk Assessors recommended actions to further reduce the risk Trust productivity improvement programme ( Flow programme) proposed to deliver following in support of achieving reduced waiting lists: 1.
-Reduce length of stay and improve discharge profile.
-2. Improved theatre utilisation.
-3. Reduce DNAs.
-4. Reduce overall waits, waiting list and longest waits.
-5. Deliver capacity and demand analysis.
-6. Support maintenance of diagnostic performance.
-7. Deliver alternative models of care.
-8. Improve cancer performance.
-9. Improve day case utilisation.
+Risk Assessors recommended actions to further reduce the risk Trust productivity improvement programme (Flow programme) proposed to deliver following in support of achieving reduced waiting lists: 1.Reduce length of stay and improve discharge profile.
+2.Improved theatre utilisation.
+3.Reduce DNAs.
+4.Reduce overall waits, waiting list and longest waits.
+5.Deliver capacity and demand analysis.
+6.Support maintenance of diagnostic performance.
+7.Deliver alternative models of care.
+8.Improve cancer performance.
+9.Improve day case utilisation.
 Actions will be reviewed by the Performance Committee on a monthly basis.
 Assurance IHU review and sign off daily by the COO and reported to the weekly senior operational oversight meeting.
 Recovery plan in place for Cancer waiting times with target trajectory which is monitored through the Trust Access meeting.
 Weekly PTL and Access meetings well established and oversee recovery plans.
 Additional, 40 week wait weekly meeting in place, focusing on 52 week waiters TCl dates, 40 week trends and developing plans to address.
 Use of PSI's to create additional capacity as and when required.
 2nd line assurance vis monthly PIPR.

-Gaps in Assurance There are no gaps noted at present

-Levels of Assurance (182) Adequate

-BAF risks - Does this risk have an action plan on Datix?
-(179) Yes

-Progress notes [Speed, Jane - 06/01/2025] Radiologist recruited, start date February/March 2025.
-Work commenced to procure out sourcing for Radiology reporting.
-PSI approved for elective surgery, commencing 12.01.25 for 12 weeks.
-Focus will be on long waiting patients (over 40 weeks).
-[Speed, Jane - 13/02/2025] Patient Safety Initiative (PSI) lists for cardiac surgery commenced on 12.01.25 as a 12 week programme.
+Gaps in Assurance There are no gaps noted at present Levels of Assurance (182) Inadequate BAF risks - Does this risk have an action plan on Datix?
+(179) Yes Progress notes Speed, Jane - 13/02/2025] Patient Safety Initiatve (PSI) lists for cardiac surgery commenced on 12.01.25 as a 12 week programme.
 PSI's not impacting flow during the week, continues to be monitored.
 Focus on long waiting patients.
 Increase in RTT, reduction in waiting lists.
 Additional radiologist commenced in February 2025, interviews scheduled for the end of March 2025 for additional posts.

-Committee Responsible for the Derformance Committee The Board

-Risk Performance Committee, The Board

-Date last reviewed 13/02/2025

-Review date 13/03/2029

-Directorate Trust wide - All Directorates Involved

-Trust Objectives 2022 24 1.
-Deliver clinical excellence
+Committee Responsible for the Performance Committee, The Board Risk Date last reviewed ' Date last reviewed Review date 13/02/2025 13/03/2025 Directorate Trust wide - All Directorates Involved Trust Objectives 2022-24 1.

-Trust Objectives 2022-24 1.
 Deliver clinical excellence